Pregnancy Characteristics Dashboard

 Wisconsin Stat. ch.
 69 mandates the State Registrar in the Department of Health Services (DHS) to supervise and direct the collection of birth data.
 This statute also requires DHS to issue annual statistics based on the data.

 Some of the data presented on this page also rely on other data sources, including death records, fetal death reports, and reports of induced terminations of pregnancy.
 Wisconsin Stat. ch.
 69 also governs the collection and use of these kinds of data.
-See the technical notes, P-01161 (PDF) for more information on the data presented on this page.
+See the dashboard technical notes (Word) for more information.

 Key findings